 Here’s what we know: emotions impact customer purchasing decisions -- sometimes positively, other times, negatively.

-While great strides have been made in artificial intelligence, machine learning, and speech analytics, Hill-Wilson points to active listening by live call center agents as the best chance of having a great outcome, assuming a live agent is necessary.
+While great strides have been made in artificial intelligence, machine learning, and speech analytics, Hill-Wilson points to active listening by live call center agents as the best chance of having a great outcome, assuming a live agent is necessary for tuning into and understanding what matters to a customer.

 Agents can show they are listening actively by: